fabric8-analytics/fabric8-analytics-data-model/README.md

 ### How to run run REST API:

-This REST API serves as a language-independent interface to data-model functionality such as importing the given list of EPVs.
+This REST API serves as a language-independent interface to data-model functionality such as importing the given list of EPVs (ecosystem+package+version).
 It enables the consumers like UI-component to easily invoke data-model APIs.

 ```
 virtualenv --python /usr/bin/python2.7 env